About the Photographer

 "Jack" has been a lifetime naturalist and has turned his causal photography hobby into a lifetime passion and mission.
 Your visit to this site is most appreciated and he hopes you enjoy the experience :)

-I am gradually becoming somewhat of a ‘lensman,’ as vintage manual focus lenses fast becoming my preference.
-Classic MF lenses, with well-dampened focus rings, truly create a more intimate photographic experience, they (almost without exception) have a far more satisfying build quality and focus throw, and results than do today’s plasticky AF lenses.
+I am gradually becoming somewhat of a lens connoisseur, with vintage all-metal manual focus lenses fast becoming my preference.
+Classic MF lenses, with well-dampened focus rings, truly create a more intimate photographic experience, and they (almost without exception) offer superior build quality, focus throw, and results than do today’s plasticky AF lenses.
 In general, manual lenses bring with them the highest-quality optics (especially at mid-ranges).

 Why not Zeiss lenses?
 Fair question.
 While I appreciate the legendary “Zeiss quality,” the trouble is Zeiss’ finest optics are too heavy and too fragile for serious nature hikes in rough terrain.
 For this reason, I got rid of all of my Zeiss glass, save one.
 I do use the legendary Voigtländer 125mm f/2.5 APO Lanthar Macro, manufactured by Cosina (who makes all of Zeiss’ lenses).